nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 1a.
 The command is incorrectly formatted

+  * 1a1.
 ZooKeepBook shows an error message

-  Use case resumes at step 1
+  * Use case resumes at step 1

+**Use case: Undo last command**

+**MSS**

+1. User enters undo command.

+2. ZooKeepBook reverts to the state before last command was made.

+3. ZooKeepBook shows a success message

+   Use case ends

+**Extensions**

+* 2a.
+There is no previous state to revert to.

+  * 2a1.
+ZooKeepBook shows an error message

+  * Use case ends

+**Use case: Redo last undo**

+**MSS**

+1. User enters redo command.

+2. ZooKeepBook reverts to the state before undo command was made.

+3. ZooKeepBook shows a success message

+   Use case ends

+**Extensions**

+* 2a.
+There is no previous state to revert to.

+  * 2a1.
+ZooKeepBook shows an error message

+  * Use case ends

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.